demirantay/notebook/syllabus-compsci.md

    - [ ] Project: Do the ben eaters How to create a internet [tutorial from here[(https://eater.net/inet)
    - [ ] Project : Build differnt types of servers, web, ftp ... etc.
    - [ ] Project: Try to build your own internet.
 Understand how to connect to the WWW.
-   - [ ] Optional: Update more resources if you want to focus on networking.
+    - [ ] Optional: Do more books and projects if you want to focus on this subject.

  ### Databases